deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 ![](figures/figures_12_0.png)

-> 🔼 The figure shows example outputs from a vision-language model performing zero-shot instruction following tasks, demonstrating its ability to generate coherent and relevant responses based on image and instruction inputs.
+> 🔼 The figure shows four examples of zero-shot instruction following tasks performed by the LLaMA-7B model, demonstrating its ability to generate appropriate responses to image and instruction pairs.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 4.
 Examples of zero-shot instruction-following tasks with LLaMA-7B.